RoryBarnes/InvPlane/README.rst

   Mass SemimajorAxis Eccentricity Inclination LongitudeAscendingNode ArgumentPericenter MeanAnomaly ...

 where NumberOrbiters is the number of orbiters (don't count the primary!).
 The next line is the mass of the primary in solar masses.
 The next N lines contain the orbital elements of the orbiters in the order shown.
 The units are solar masses, AU, and degrees.
+Note that you do not include any strings, just the values of the parameters.

 The user specifies the output format at the command line: